Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Summary and Conclusions

 \section{Summary and Conclusions}

 Computing systems have undergone a tremendous change in the last few decades with several inflexion points.
 While Moore's law guided the semiconductor industry to cram more and more transistors and logic into the same volume, the limits of instruction-level parallelism (ILP) and the end of Dennard's scaling drove the industry towards multi-core chips; we have now entered the era of domain-specific architectures, pushing beyond the memory wall.
-However, challenges of dark silicon and the limits of chip specialization will continue to impose constraints.
-For future systems, the power wall will be the boundary condition around which computing systems will evolve across the ends of the computing spectrum (ultra low power devices to large HPC/exascale systems), through a tight interplay between energy efficient hardware and energy-aware software.
+However, challenges of dark silicon and other limits will continue to impose constraints.
 Overall energy efficiency encompasses multiple domains - hardware, SOC, firmware, device drivers, operating system runtime and software applications/algorithms and therefore must be done at the entire platform level in a holistic way and across all phases of system development.

-This survey brings together different aspects of energy efficient systems, through a systematic categorization of \textit{specification}, \textit{modeling} and \textit{simulation}, \textit{energy efficiency techniques}, \textit{verification}, \textit {energy efficiency standards and cross layer efforts} that are crucial for next generation computing systems.
+This survey brings together different aspects of energy efficient systems, through a systematic categorization of \textit{specification}, \textit{modeling} and \textit{simulation}, \textit{energy efficiency techniques}, \textit{verification}, \textit {energy efficiency benchmarks, standards, consortiums and cross layer efforts} that are crucial for next generation computing systems.
 Future energy efficient systems will need to look at all these aspects holistically, through cross-domain, cross-layer boundaries and bring together energy efficient hardware and energy-aware software.

+Trends indicate that systems will continue to evolve, pushing the boundaries of technology, architecture, design and manufacturing.
+For future systems, the power wall will be the boundary condition around which computing systems will evolve across the ends of the computing spectrum (ultra low power devices to large HPC/exascale systems), through a tight interplay between energy efficient hardware and energy-aware software.